tralamazza/event_system/README.md

   which is necessary to make `std::remove()` work.
   Because `std::function` does not provide this operator, the unregistration of events is currently not implemented.
+- The callback execution is controlled by the `Executor` template argument of the `Eventsystem` class.
+  Two examples are provided:

-- The Callbacks are executed on the thread which called `EventSystem::triggerEvent()`.
+  - A simple executor which just executes the callbacks on the thread that called `EventSystem::triggerEvent()`.
-  If this thread was not allowed to block for the arbitrary time it takes the callback to execute, a worker thread or even a thread pool should be used to dispatch those callbacks.
+  - An implementation using a worker thread, which lets the caller continue after triggering the event.
+    This could be extended to use a thread pool instead of a single worker thread if more performance was necessary.
+    Another possibility would be a dedicated thread per event.

 ### Building and running